Parthipan-Natkunam/llm-experiments/README.md

 ## Projects
 ### 1. [Terminal Assistant](./terminal_assistant/)
-> An AI assistant that can answer you simple questions.
+> An AI assistant that can answer your simple questions.
 Has no memory, so won't rmember your previous question.

 - Powered by llama2.
 ##### Local Setup: